phyver/GameShell/README.md

 ### 2/ from the git repository

-First clone the repository, and run the `start.sh` script (with the `-F` option to avoid a warning):
+First clone the repository, and run the `start.sh` script

     $ git clone https://github.com/phyver/GameShell.git
-    $ ./GameShell/start.sh -F
+    $ ./GameShell/start.sh
     ...
     ...